SassiBH/contact--Management/README.md

 3. For production version open the url for application in browser(needs server refresh)
     - http://localhost:8100/

-4. For devoloper version run this commands  and visit http://localhost:8081/
+4. For devoloper version run this commands  and visit http://localhost:8080/(by default if 8080 port is not in use)
     ```bash
     cd frontend
     npm run serve